chromium/chromium/docs/accessibility/overview.md

 To compactly store the bounding box of every character on the page, we split the text into *inline text boxes*, sometimes called *text runs*.
 For example, in a typical paragraph, each line of text would be its own inline text box.
-In general, an inline text box or text run contians a sequence of text characters that are all oriented in the same direction, in a line, with the same font, size, and style.
+In general, an inline text box or text run contains a sequence of text characters that are all oriented in the same direction, in a line, with the same font, size, and style.